R3353/cs61b-BYOW/README.md

 ## Disclaimers
 This repository is intended for **portfolio and professional demonstration purposes only**.

-All code was originally written by my partner and me during my time in CS61B at UC Berkeley.
+All code was originally written by my partner and me during my time in my Data Structures & Algorithms Course.
 It has been modified and published here to demonstrate my coding knowledge.

 **!!
-Please do not reference or reuse this code if you are currently enrolled in CS61B** or any similar course.
+Please do not reference or reuse this code if you are currently enrolled in this course** or any similar course.
 Doing so violates academic integrity policies. **!!**

-If you're a recruiter and would like to discuss this project, feel free to reach out.